Abdulhamid97Mousa/RHCE-EX294/Linux Administration with Ansible Getting Started with Ansible Automation/README.md

     B -- Controlled By Node #A --> D[#C CentOS Stream];
 ```

-## SETTING UP OUR LAB:
-<details><summary>SETTING UP OUR LAB</summary>
+## Managing Large Number of Linux Virtual Machines

+<details><summary>Building Our Vagrant Lab</summary>

+### Building Our Vagrant Lab:

-### Installing the necessary software
+#### Installing the necessary software
-In order to be able to follow along you need to install the following software, remember software version is important. therefore, go to the following websites
-and install the specified software only and in the same order.
+In order to be able to follow along you need to install the following software, remember software version is important. therefore, go to the following websites and install the specified software only and in the same order.

-> The **VirtualBox and Extension Pack** need to be downloaded with the same version, for example if you decided to install virtualbox 6.1 then the extension pack also need to be 6.1 version as well to avoid bugs or download failer.
+> The **VirtualBox and Extension Pack** need to be downloaded with the same version. for example, if you decided to install VirtualBox 6.1 and your Extension Pack has the 5.0 build/version you'll probably run through a compatibility issues, you must then download VirtualBox and the extension pack with the same version, the recommended version for both should be 6.1 version to avoid bugs or download failure.

-1. Install the latest VirtualBox, Virtualization technology has many flavors, you can decide whether to use VMware Workstation, Oracle VirtualBox, and virtmanager.
-   and for this course i recommend that you use VirtualBox, Please install VirtualBox and VirtualBox Extension Pack.
+1. Install the latest VirtualBox, Virtualization technology has many flavors, you can decide whether to use VMware Workstation, Oracle VirtualBox, and Virtmanager. and for this course it's recommended that you use VirtualBox, Please install VirtualBox and VirtualBox Extension Pack.

-   - How to instal VirtualBox, please go to the following links to install VirtualBox and Extension Pack or you can follow the image links, starting by installing `Virtualbox graphical User Interface Version 6.1.36`, and if you're using windows make sure to choose Windows, or select MacOs if you're using MacOS, for windows users, please install [VirtualBox 6.1 (active maintenance)](https://download.virtualbox.org/virtualbox/6.1.40/VirtualBox-6.1.40-154048-Win.exe) or you can go to [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/) and install newer versions at your peril.
+   - How to install VirtualBox, please go to the following links to install VirtualBox and Extension Pack or you can follow the image links, starting by installing `VirtualBox graphical User Interface Version 6.1.36`, and if you're using windows make sure to choose Windows, or select MacOS if you're using MacOS, for windows users, please install [VirtualBox 6.1 (active maintenance)](https://download.virtualbox.org/virtualbox/6.1.40/VirtualBox-6.1.40-154048-Win.exe) or you can go to [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/) and install newer versions at your peril.

-   - How to instal VirtualBox Extension Pack, go to this link for installation [Oracle_VM_VirtualBox_Extension_Pack-6.1.36.vbox-extpack](https://download.virtualbox.org/virtualbox/6.1.36/Oracle_VM_VirtualBox_Extension_Pack-6.1.36-152435.vbox-extpack)
+   - How to install VirtualBox Extension Pack, go to this link for installation [Oracle_VM_VirtualBox_Extension_Pack-6.1.36.vbox-extpack](https://download.virtualbox.org/virtualbox/6.1.36/Oracle_VM_VirtualBox_Extension_Pack-6.1.36-152435.vbox-extpack)

 > After you've installed VirtualBox and Extension Pack Successfully, you need to add the Extension Pack to VirtualBox, and how to do it ? well, you need to follow the next bullet point, open it and follow along.